Log geometry and lifting rational points

-if there exist a strict geometric point $\bar w \to X \times_Y^\mathsf{fs} \bar s$ and a morphism of monoids $t$ which factors the identity\footnote{We are using fine and saturated fibre products here, but one would get the same notion of firmness with the non-fs fibre product.}
+\begin{definition} Let $f \colon X \to Y$ and $p \colon S \to Y$ be maps of fine and saturated log schemes.
+For any strict geometric point $\bar s \to S$, we say that the morphism $p \colon S \to Y$ is \emph{$f$-firm at $\bar s$}, or \emph{firm along $f$ at $\bar s$} if there exist a strict geometric point $\bar w \to X \times_Y^\mathsf{fs} \bar s$ and a morphism of monoids $t$ which factors the identity\footnote{We are using fine and saturated fibre products here, but one would get the same notion of firmness with the non-fs fibre product.}

 We say $p$ is \emph{$f$-firm}, or \emph{firm along $f$}, if it is $f$-firm at every strict geometric point. \end{definition}

 Let $p : s \to Y$ be a \emph{log point}, that is, a morphism of log schemes such that the underlying scheme of the source is the spectrum of a field $s^\circ = \spec k$.
 We denote underlying schemes by $X^\circ, Y^\circ$, etc.